 The research also concluded that the stakeholder consensus supported the Step 2 CS exam’s ongoing need, finding that its assessment continues to be relevant and essential.

 There was also a determination that the exam should continue to focus on several key things.
-These include the examinee’s effectiveness in conducting a clinical interview; their ability to communicate the resulting information to patients or the healthcare team; and evaluating their reasoning skills, which will inform they are taking the proper steps in patient care.
+These include the examinee’s effectiveness in conducting a clinical interview; their ability to communicate the resulting information to patients or the healthcare team; and evaluation of their reasoning skills, which will inform they are taking the proper steps in patient care.

 While further research collecting input from the medical community is ongoing, there is a commitment to making timely updates on progress to examinees and stakeholders.